AnIdiotsGuide/discordjs-bot-guide/coding-guides/cleverbot-integration.md

 });
 ```

->NOTE: As you can see in the above example taken from the npm page, you now need an API key, which you can get [here](http://www.cleverbot.com/api/), they do offer a free tier, but that's 5,000 api calls per month, and please note it says it's a free __trial__.
+> **NOTE:** As you can see in the above example taken from the npm page, you now need an API key, which you can get [here](http://www.cleverbot.com/api/), they do offer a free tier, but that's 5,000 api calls per month (at the time of writing), and please note it says it's a free __trial__.

 Alright, we've got both parts we need, now before we continue we should get the module installed, just run `npm i cleverbot-node` with the `--save` flag if you have a `package.json` file \(and you should!\).